FlairGPT: Repurposing LLMs for Interior Designs: Algorithm

 Finally, we are ready to place the objects by determining the coordinates $(x, y)$ of the centroid and the orientation $(\theta)$ of each object.
 Given the highly constrained nature of the problem, we split the optimization process into several steps, progressively solving for the layout.
 For each step, we compute a combined cost using all relevant constraint cost functions, as provided by our library functions, and find the optimal solution using a Sequential Least Squares Quadratic Programming (SLSQP) solver.
 To improve robustness, we repeat each optimization with different initializations for the variables, and take the best solution.
 For each object $i$, we optimize its position $(x_i, y_i)$ and orientation $\theta_i$.
 Note that we define orientation with respect to forward-facing direction of each object.

-In addition to the combined cost function that is derived from all language constraints $C_{\text{lang}}$, as defined above, we include five additional cost functions for the first two stages of the optimization (i.e., primary and secondary object placement).
-They are,
+We include five additional cost functions for the first two stages of the optimization (i.e., primary and secondary object placement) as they fit most layouts well.
+We note that these fixed cost functions are substantially augmented by the LLM during the translation phase by choosing applicable cost functions from a library (via doc-strings) of different loss functions along with added suitable constraints depending on the layout.
+We describe our fixed cost functions below:

 \begin{enumerate}[(i)] \item A no-overlap cost $C_{\text{over}}$ which penalizes intersections between objects.
 In \autoref{eqn: no_overlap}, we show the formulation where, for every pair of objects $i$ and $j$, we find the projected 2D polygon formed by their intersection ($\text{poly}_{ij}$).
 We then apply a function $f$, which sums the squared lengths of the sides of this polygon.
 This calculation is also applied to every object $i$ in relation to any doors $d$, ensuring that no object intersects with a door, and for this term we add a scaling factor $\lambda_1$ (we use 100 in our experiments).
 In particular, the cost term is as follows,